daniellionel01/glaze/README.md

 ## Future Work

-I think [DaisyUI](https://daisyui.com/) is a great candidate for this!
+I think [DaisyUI](https://daisyui.com/) is a great candidate for this repo!

-If anyone knows

 ## Inspiration